Skip to main content

 Major Trails And Attractions

 The main hiking trail ascends from the Saut parking area above Val d'Isère through larch forest to the alpine meadows and glacial lakes of the Sassière basin.
-The lac de la Sassière, a stunning glacial lake at approximately 2,460 meters, rewards hikers with turquoise waters set against a backdrop of glaciated peaks.
-More ambitious routes continue to the col de la Sassière on the Italian border offering panoramic views.
+The lac de la Sassière, a stunning glacial lake of 44 hectares at approximately 2,460 metres, rewards hikers with turquoise waters set against a backdrop of glaciated peaks.
+[1] More ambitious routes continue to the col de la Sassière on the Italian border offering panoramic views.
 The trail is accessible from late June to October depending on snow conditions.
 Wildlife viewing opportunities, particularly ibex and marmots, are excellent throughout the summer season.

 Visitor Facilities And Travel